Arellano-Bond LASSO Estimator for Dynamic Linear Panel Models: Main Theorems

+which requires that the overlap in the innovations is summable with respect to the lag. \end{Example}

-Additionally, we note that for practitioners, the sub-Gaussian conditions in Assumption \ref{a2}(iii) rule out heavy-tail distributions for $X_{it}$ and $\varepsilon_{it}$.
+The m.d.s.\ condition in Assumption \ref{a2}(ii) aligns with the standard large $T$ panel literature; see, for example, \citet{alvarez2003time} and \citet[page 145]{arellano2003panel}.
+Using standard techniques such as $m$-dependent approximation and blockwise time series analysis, as in \cite{chen2022inference}, the setting can be generalized.
+Additionally, for practitioners, we note that the sub-Gaussian conditions in Assumption \ref{a2}(iii) rule out heavy-tail distributions for $X_{it}$ and $\varepsilon_{it}$.
 However, this assumption is not critical for our analysis.
 They can be relaxed to a polynomial tail conditions with more demanding rate assumptions.